Spanish in the Workplace (FLS3815)

 - 4. Demonstrate autonomy in language learning, with reduced direction from the teacher

-- 5. Combine available learning aids in a variety of media to class notes and material, including an advanced reference grammar and specialist dictionary, to consolidate his/her learning
+- 5. Combine available learning aids in a variety of media to class notes and material, including an advanced reference grammar and specialist dictionary, to consolidate your learning

 ILO: Personal and key skills